CS157A-F19-Team16/CS157A-Team16/ER Diagram/README.md

 * Picture will have a Poster and Photo Data.
 Picture will be identified by Photo Data (key).
 Picture will display the Routes.
 * Boulder, Spot, and Traditional are all types of routes with their own unique attributes and relations
 * Both Spot and Traditional may have one or many Pitch entities
+* Admin displays that an explorer is the admin of a route and a route has to have at least one explorer
+* Writer a user will be able to write a comment and a comment will be written by the user.
+The comment must map to at most one user.
+The User may right many comments.
+* ParkHasRock rock is a weak entity so it is only identified by the park name.
+* RouteHasRock route must map to one rock
+* PictureDisplay picture is displayed by the route.
+The picture is displayed and must be displayed by one route.
+One route can have many pictures.
+* Belongsin the pitch must belong to one sport or traditional entity.

 ## Tuples
 - Park(name: Yosemite National Park, location: California)